 U.S. General Surgery.
-In 2017, general surgery was our second largest and fastest growing specialty in the U.S. with procedure volume that grew to approximately 246,000 in 2017, compared with approximately 186,000 in 2016, and 140,000 in 2015.
-Ventral and inguinal hernia, combined, contributed to the most incremental growth in U.S. general surgery procedures in 2016 and 2017.
+In 2018, general surgery was our largest and fastest growing specialty in the U.S. with procedure volume that grew to approximately 325,000 in 2018, compared with approximately 246,000 in 2017, and 186,000 in 2016.
+Ventral and inguinal hernia, combined, contributed to the most incremental growth in U.S. general surgery procedures in 2018 and 2017.
 We believe that growth in da Vinci hernia repair reflects improved clinical outcomes within certain patient populations, as well as potential cost benefits relative to certain alternative treatments.
 We believe hernia repair procedures represent a significant opportunity with the potential to drive growth in future periods.
 However, given the differences in complexity among hernia patient populations and varying surgeon opinion regarding optimal surgical technique, it is difficult to estimate the timing of and to what extent da Vinci hernia repair procedure volume will grow in the future.
 We expect a large portion of hernia repairs will continue to be performed via different modalities of surgery.

-Adoption of da Vinci for colorectal procedures, which includes several underlying procedures including low anterior resections for rectal cancers and certain colon procedures for benign and cancerous conditions, has been ongoing for several years, and is supported by our recently launched technologies such as the da Vinci Xi Surgical System, EndoWrist Stapler, EndoWrist Vessel Sealer, and Integrated Table Motion. da Vinci use in cholecystectomy grew modestly in 2017 compared to a modest decline in 2016.
-2017 cholecystectomy growth was driven by higher multi-port cholecystectomies, more than offsetting lower Single-Site cholecystectomy volume.
+Adoption of da Vinci for colorectal procedures, which encompasses several underlying procedures including low anterior resections for rectal cancers and certain colon procedures for benign and cancerous conditions, has been ongoing for several years.
+This adoption is supported by our recently launched technologies such as the da Vinci Xi Surgical System, EndoWrist Stapler products, EndoWrist Vessel Sealer, and Integrated Table Motion.